frederic-perez/AmE-dictionary/data/dictionary.md

 __Wite-Out__ _n_
 __with-it__ _adj_ In accord with the most fashionable ideas or style.
 __withdraw__ _v_ _The nobility was withdrawing support._
+__withdrawal symptom__ _n_ :dart: Any physical or psychological disturbance (as sweating or depression) experienced by a drug addict when deprived of the drug.
 __withdrawal__ _n_ :three: Withdrawal is when you take something out, like making a withdrawal from your bank account.
 When you announced you were no longer running for president, your withdrawal from the race disappointed your many supporters.
 Withdrawal is also used to describe the painful experience that results when you stop taking an addictive drug (when you “take it out” of your system).
 The state of being emotionally detached is called withdrawal.
 If a country terminates an agreement like a treaty, that’s a withdrawal too.
 Remember that withdrawal ends in “wal” and not just “wl.” _I was going through withdrawal._ _Readers suffered withdrawal symptoms._
 __withe down__ _v_
 __wither away__ _v_ :two::hammer: